Nine Mile Ride, Wokingham, RG40 3AT

 This page contains regular updates of our learning both in and out of the classroom, photos of activities and useful links.
 You can also find important information here such as timetables, class newsletters, educational visit details and spelling lists.

-PLEASE REMEMBER YOUR ART APRONS AND PE KITS!
+PLEASE REMEMBER YOUR ART APRONS, PE KITS AND SWIMMING KITS!

 Our class news can be found below.